jtyr/ansible-sudo/README.md

 sudo
 ====

-Role that manages `/etc/sudoers` through a set of variables.
+Role that helps to manage `/etc/sudoers` and `/etc/sudoers.d` through a set of variables.

 Example